lupyuen/lupyuen.github.io/src/ci6.md

 - See the _"sudo docker"_ entries above?
 They were inserted by our __Rewind Build Script__

+- Much neater than the [__Rewind Build Log__](https://gist.github.com/lupyuen/0fe795089736c0ab33be2c965d0f4cf3)!

-After fixing the Breaking Commit, NuttX Build History shows that everything is hunky dory again...
+After fixing the Breaking Commit, NuttX Build History shows that everything is hunky dory again (top row)...

 ![TODO](https://lupyuen.github.io/images/ci6-history4.png)